 18 Month Rolling Window

 The 18-month rolling window doesn’t have anything to do with scheduling your exam dates.
-This is the time period in which you need to successfully complete all four sections of the exam.
+Instead, this is the time period in which you need to successfully complete all four sections of the exam.
 In other words, you have 18 months to complete the remaining three sections after your first completed section.
 If you can’t pass all four sections within the 18 month time period, the first passed section will drop off or be invalidated.
 Thus, if you passed FAR in January Year 1 and were unable to pass the remaining three sections until October Year 2, your passed FAR exam will no longer be valid.
 You will have to retake FAR again.

 The moral of the story is to pass all four sections in as soon as you can.
 You don’t want to have to retake a section that you already passed.

 CPA Exam Costs and Fees